SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 Only the primary and secondary reviewers of a paper know the identity of its authors.
 This information is normally used to avoid conflicts of interest when choosing tertiary reviewers.
 Authors' identities are not discussed amongst reviewers on the BBS, nor at the committee meeting, and so papers are judged solely on their merit, as determined by the reviews.

 Any paper on which a committee member has a conflict of interest will not be discussed while that committee member is in the room.
-While each committee member has a list of papers, information about the reviewers will not be available to the PC members.
+While each committee member has a list of papers, information about the reviewers will not be available to the Technical Papers Committee members.
 In general, the acceptance rate for papers by committee members has been slightly higher than the acceptance rate for those in the overall submission pool.
-But the acceptance rate for these same people has also been higher in years when they were not on the committee; they're invited to be on the committee, in part, because of their expertise in the field.
+But the acceptance rate for these same people has also been higher in years when they were not on the committee; they are invited to be on the committee, in part, because of their expertise in the field.

 Is there a quota for the number or percentage of papers accepted?